gregwhitaker/graal-sqs-example/README.md

 4. In a new terminal window, run the following command to begin publishing messages to the queue for the readers to receive:

          ./gradlew publishMessages

+   If successful, you will see both readers printing messages in their terminals:

+         Checking for messages...
+         message-872
+         message-873
+         message-874
+         message-875
+         message-876
+         Checking for messages...